 The information collected in your application will be used, and may be disclosed, for the purposes of assessing the merits of your application.
 As part of the assessment process, the information may be shared with external consultants, review committee members, officials in other departments, federal, provincial and/or territorial governments or Members of Parliament.

 It may also be used and/or disclosed for policy analysis, research, and/or evaluation purposes.
-In order to conduct these activities, various sources of information under the custody and control of Human Resources and Skills Development Canada (HRSDC) may be linked.
+In order to conduct these activities, various sources of information under the custody and control of Employment and Social Development Canada ESDC may be linked.
 However, these additional uses and/or disclosures of information will not impact on your project.